zargoen/evemon/mds/latestNews.md

 ##### 2016-03-25 11:36 UTC

-EVEMon Dev Team is presenting the new official presentation site for EVEMon.
+EVEMon Development Team is presenting the new official presentation site for EVEMon.